-In the Archangel Raphael, we see a great and mighty healer (ask Tobit & Sarah in the Book of Tobit).
-In the mighty and powerful Saint Michael the Archangel, we see an intrepid and courageous solider of God (Revelation 12), casting Satan and his multitude of empty promises, lies, and divisiveness back into the fiery and putrid blazes of hell where he belongs.
-And finally, in the Archangel Gabriel we encounter the great evangelizer, the one who who would proclaim the greatest of all proclamations, that of the Incarnation to a young Nazorean Jewish girl.
-He stays by Mary’s side throughout all of her trials and tribulations, and continues to remains there until Mary’s Son Jesus returns in all his glory.
+In the Archangel Raphael, we see a great and mighty healer; just ask Tobias and Sarah in the Book of Tobit (10:1-11:18, 12:1-22).
+In the indomitable Saint Michael the Archangel, we see an intrepid and fearsome solider of God (Revelation 12), casting Satan and his multitude of empty promises, lies, divisiveness and wickedness back into the fiery, putrid blazes of hell where he belongs.
+And finally, in the Archangel Gabriel we encounter the great evangelizer, the one who would proclaim the greatest of all proclamations, that of the Incarnation to a young Nazorean Jewish girl.
+He stays by Mary’s side throughout all of her trials and tribulations and continues to remain there until Mary’s Son Jesus returns in all his glory.